 What is the world?
-How would the bible define it?
-The world is that system fashioned by man for his own comfort and enjoyment when he was apart from God.
+How would Scripture define it?
+The world is that system fashioned by man for his own comfort and enjoyment when he was chased away from God.
 Cain was cursed from the earth and became a fugitive and a vagabond on it.
 He was driven out and was destined to be hidden from the face of God.
 Then Cain went out from the presence of the Lord and built a city (Gen. 4:11-17).
 In the biblical sense, Cain went out and built the world.
-It is all that man has brought about apart from God.
+It is all that man has brought about separated from God.
 It was a consequence of the fall of man.
 And if Satan had his part in man’s fall, then certainly he had his part in building the world.
-The devil became the little god of it all (II Cor.
+The devil eventually became the little god of it all (II Cor.
 4:4).

 What else can be said about the world?
 When God took on human flesh and came into the world that He had created, what was its response?
 Jesus came in mercy and goodness, and they cast Him out.
 They hated Him without a cause (John 15:22-25).
 They crucified Him and put Him to death.
 The Jews rejected Him, and in Pilate the world rejected Him (John 1:10-11).
 Yes, God so loved the world that He gave His only Son for it (John 3:16).
 Yet it is obvious that when He did give His Son the world hated and killed Him.
 Can we not legitimately say that the world rejected God and cast Him out?

 We quote verses like “God so loved the world…” and romanticize our beliefs about the world that are only the results of poor and improper understandings.
 When God so loved the world, the world rejected His love and killed the Son that He sent.
 In the same gospel, by the same gospel writer, we see all the consequences for the world because of this rejection.